takumayumi/vuefolio/README.md

 For deployment instructions, refer to the Vue CLI Deployment Guide.

+## Credits

+- Images: The other images used in this portfolio are from [Freepik](https://www.freepik.com/).

 ## Learning

 You are welcome to download and use this project for your learning purposes.
 Please note that while you can use the code to understand and build your own projects, refrain from using my images.